Last updated: 26th September 2016.

 Tetanus has an incubation period of 3-21 days.
 During this time, your muscles start to become rigid, until eventually you will not be able to open your mouth, and your spine and abdominal muscles also become rigid.
 Tetanus can eventually prove to be fatal.

 Polio is mainly contracted through contaminated food and water.
-Polio has an incubation period of 7-14 days.
-In 90% of cases, there will be no symptoms.
+It has an incubation period of 7-14 days and in 90% of cases, there will be no symptoms.
 8% of cases will experience mild flu-like symptoms, and the remaining 2% will experience paralysis, bladder dysfunction, impaired swallowing, breathing and speech, which could be fatal.

-Diphtheria is a respiratory illness contracted by water vapour in the air and from contact with infected people.
-Diphtheria has an incubation period of 2.5 days.
-It can possibly cause death.
+Diphtheria is a respiratory illness contracted from water vapour in the air, it has an incubation period of 2.5 days and can cause death.

 Hepatitis A is spread via contaminated food and water, mainly from shellfish, or from person-to-person contact.
-Travellers that are coming from modern countries that have good hygiene are more at risk, as they will not have developed immunisation from pre-exposure.
+Travellers that are coming from modern countries with good levels of hygiene are more at risk, as they won’t have developed immunisation from pre-exposure.

-Hepatitis A has an incubation period of 3-6 weeks.
-Over 90% of people infected will not show any symptoms.
-The symptoms that are experienced by the other 10% include fever, upset stomach, rash, nausea/vomiting and diarrhoea.
-These symptoms are following by jaundice and itching.
+Hepatitis A has an incubation period of 3-6 weeks and over 90% of people infected will not show any symptoms.
+The symptoms experienced by the other 10% include fever, upset stomach, rash, nausea/vomiting and diarrhoea.
+These symptoms are then following by jaundice and itching.

-Hepatitis B is spread from person to person via infected bodily fluid, such as blood/blood contact, infected medical equipment and via sexual transmission.
+Hepatitis B is spread from person to person via infected bodily fluid, such as blood/blood contact, infected medical equipment and sexual transmission.

 Symptoms can include: fever, joint pain, rash and jaundice.
 Hepatitis B can lead to permanent liver damage and cancer.

 Japanese B Encephalitis

 Japanese B Encephalitis is contracted through the bite of a mosquito.
 These mosquitoes are normally found in rice paddles, as well as on pigs, birds and the Siberian stork.
-Japanese B Encephalitis sometimes will exhibit no symptoms, although some people experience fever, encephalitis, meningitis and paralysis.
+Japanese B Encephalitis sometimes exhibits no symptoms, although some people experience fever, encephalitis, meningitis and paralysis.
 Recovery is slow and long-term debility is common.
 There is a mortality rate of 30% in children.